 I am not saying it is wrong to set boundaries and take time to process your thoughts and restore your spirit.
 I am all about that.
 I am saying it is important to be true to yourself while maintaining interpersonal connections.

 Eventually we will need to come out of the safe cocoon of solitude to put our new-found knowledge and restored energy to use.
 This emerging involves reaching out to others.
 If you’ve withdrawn too deeply, they may not be there.

 I have learned from my past withdrawals.

 The main point of relationships is to foster personal growth.
-Both people need to have each other’s backs and be into personal development.
+Partners need to have each other’s backs and encourage personal development.
 Withdrawal stunts growth by reducing the relationship to a one person endeavor.
 There is no friction to learn from and no security to promote confidence.

 Be conscious of the messages you send